open-wc/form-participation/packages/form-control/README.md

 > Note, this does require the element's prototype to actually have a `required` property defined.

 ### Validation Target
-Every `FormControlMixin` element will need a public `validationTarget` which must be a focusable DOM element.
+Every `FormControlMixin` element will need a public `validationTarget` which must be a focusable DOM element in the custom element's `shadowRoot`.
 In the event a control becomes invalid, this item will be focused on form submit for accessibility purposes.
 Failure to do so will cause an error to throw.

 ### Validators
 This package contains a few standardized validators, though more could be added for various unconsidered use cases.
 So far, there are validators for: